pbar1/geometry-terraform/README.md

 # geometry-terraform

 Terraform plugin for [geometry][1].
-Displays Terraform workspace of the current directory.
+Displays the Terraform workspace of the current directory.

 ## Install
 #### zplug